 There are many advantages of homeschooling for those who decide to start this adventure.
 Although not for the faint of heart, it is a commitment well worth it for those who have decided to take this path.
 I’ll list a few reasons I see homeschooling as advantageous in my upcoming points.

-- First of all, there is flexibility.
-Your child has the ability to complete class work any time during the day (unless your state requires certain hours, and even then it should certainly be flexible).
+Your child has the ability to complete classwork any time during the day (unless your state requires certain hours, and even then it should certainly be flexible).
 Your child can work at his or her own pace and complete work at a time that is acceptable to you, the teacher.
 As your child’s teacher/mentor, you can help your child to set an appropriate pace based on his/her development and skill.
-You also have the flexibility to select from a variety of curriculum that will best fit your children’s needs.
+You also have the flexibility to select from a variety of curricula that will best fit your children’s needs.

-I enjoy having my children move faster or slower on subjects where it best suits them, and it is absolutely wonderful to be able to schedule our school so that we get longer or shorter summer and winter breaks so that we can take improptu family vacations.
-I also appreciate the flexibility in choosing curriculum that my children will enjoy and that I enjoy teaching from.
-Check out my article at The Homeschool Post on Top Three Reasons I Love Homeschooling.
+I enjoy having my children move faster or slower on subjects where it best suits them, and it is absolutely wonderful to be able to schedule our school so that we get longer or shorter summer and winter breaks so that we can take impromptu family vacations.
+I also appreciate the flexibility in choosing a curriculum that my children will enjoy and that I enjoy teaching from.

-- Secondly, homeschool statistics show that one of the many homeschool advantages include increased academic performance.
 Your child, as a homeschooler, would typically perform at or above grade level in some academic subjects and would possibly score higher on achievement tests.
 This, of course, is a real plus for high schoolers who are looking into the college option.
-Many colleges are actively recruiting homeschoolers for this reason alone (not to mention that they see other valuable qualities in home educated students, such as work ethic).
+Many colleges are actively recruiting homeschoolers for this reason alone (not to mention that they see other valuable qualities in home-educated students, such as work ethic).

 I very much enjoy watching my children communicating with children younger and older than them, as well as adults.